adelphi-ed-tech/au-courses/courses/school-networks.md

 Students configure the Apache HTTP server, learn about configuration files, and plugins, security settings for Apache.

-### Database servers

-Students learn how to set up databases with mySQL, grant user permissions, and use the mysql CLI client to run sql commands.

 ### Educational applications and services